7hci/ccr-docs-dev/en/privacy.md

 * If you no longer wish to use our services, email our Customer Service at [support@Cicuro.com.](mailto:support@jpay.com)

 * If you have questions about this Privacy Policy, Cicuro’s information practices, Terms of Service, or your dealings with Cicuro, write us at:

+Cicuro Inc.
-Cicuro Inc. Attn: Legal Department 4920 Old Boonsboro RdLynchburg, VA 24503
+Attn: Legal Department
+P.O.
+Box 682
+Lynchburg, VA 24504